No. 7 TRUCK

 Birthday: April 9, 1975

 Pattie spent 14 seasons atop the pit box in the NASCAR Cup Series (NCS), where his drivers produced six wins, nine poles, 57 top-five and 131 top-10 finishes across 528 starts.
 In 2012, he guided Clint Bowyer to three victories and a runner-up finish in the NCS championship standings.
 In 2017, he guided Ricky Stenhouse Jr. to a pair of wins and a berth in NCS the playoffs.
 The Florida native has also recorded 11 wins in the NASCAR Xfinity Series.
-Last season, Pattie led the No. 51 effort for Kyle Busch Motorsports where he called one pole, two wins, seven top-five and 10 top-10 finishes.
+The 2023 season marked his first year in the CRAFTSMAN Truck Series garage where he guided Kyle Busch Motorsports’ No. 51 team with a rotating roster of drivers throughout the year.
+Pattie and Busch secured two wins on the season, visiting Victory Lane at Las Vegas Motor Speedway and securing KBM’s 100th and final race win at Pocono Raceway.
+The duo finished inside the top five in four of their five starts and never finished outside the top seven.
+Pattie is one of a select few crew chiefs to have won races across all three of NASCAR’s Cup, Xfinity and CRAFTSMAN Truck Series.

 The Pit Crew